swhasans/Pitch-Perfect/README.md

 - Discover sport activities and facilities nearby
 - Responsive design for optimal user experience on all devices
 - Easy-to-use booking system
-- Access to third-party data for a wide range of activities and facilities
+- Access to third-party data for a selected range of activities and facilities

 ## Technologies
 - HTML, CSS, and JavaScript for front-end development